-In October 2015, SkandiaBanken spun off its Norwegian business, which had accounted for 54% of total lending as of 30 September 2015 and was the most profitable business of the bank.
+In October 2015, SkandiaBanken spun off its Norwegian business, which had accounted for 54% of total lending as of 30 September 2015.

-Strong asset quality, but high lending growth
+Strong asset quality with low LTV despite high growth

-Our a2 Asset Risk score reflects SkandiaBanken's very low problem loan ratio - in line with that of ther Swedish mortgage lenders - balanced against its significant lending growth over the last few years, a result of the strategic plan to increase the bank's market share and size (see Exhibit 3).
-Aggressive loan growth is often a precursor of asset-quality challenges down the road.
+Our a1 Asset Risk score reflects SkandiaBanken's very low problem loan ratio - in line with that of its Swedish mortgage lenders - balanced against its significant lending growth over the last few years, a result of the strategic plan to increase the bank's market share and size (see Exhibit 3).